durandaltheta/hermesconcurrencyengine/README.md

 ## Starting the Framework
 To initialize the framework user code is responsible for calling `hce::initialize()` and holding onto the resulting `std::unique_ptr`.
 The returned pointer should stay in scope until all other `hce` operations have completed and joined:
 ```
-hce::schedule(co): Schedule a coroutine and return an awaitable which can be awaited to return the coroutine return value
+hce::awt<T> hce::schedule(co): Schedule a coroutine and return an awaitable which can be awaited to return the coroutine return value
-hce::scope(co, ...): Schedule and join with one or more coroutines, ignoring return values
-hce::sleep(hce::duration): Block a coroutine for a period of time
+hce::awt<void> hce::sleep(hce::duration): Block a coroutine for a period of time
-hce::block(Callable, args...): Call a function which may block the calling thread and join the coroutine with the result
+hce::awt<T> hce::block(Callable, args...): Invoke a Callable (function/functor/lambda) on a dedicated thread and return an awaitable to join with the result
 ```

 A simple example program: